Billy Bingham (footballer, born 1990)

-Billy Christopher Bingham (born 15 July 1990) is an English professional footballer who plays as a midfielder for Bromley.
+Billy Christopher Bingham (born 15 July 1990) is an English former professional footballer who played as a midfielder.
 He made his first senior appearance playing for Dagenham & Redbridge.

 Career

 Bingham started his career as a youth player at Crystal Palace, starting a two-year scholarship in the summer of 2006.
 Upon its completion in April 2009, he signed a six-month deal on a non-contractual basis.

 Dagenham & Redbridge

 In January 2009 when his contract expired, Bingham joined Football League Two side Dagenham & Redbridge on trial.
 He was immediately loaned out to Isthmian League Premier Division side Sutton United along with Jacob Erskine, making his debut in a 0–0 draw with Canvey Island.
 His only other appearance for the club came in a 3–2 defeat to Horsham in the Isthmian League Cup.

 In February 2009, he signed an eighteen-month contract by Dagenham after impressing on trial.
 He made his professional debut for the Daggers in August 2009, coming on as a last minute substitute for Jon Nurse in a 3–0 home win over Lincoln City.

 At the start of November 2009 after impressing in his first two appearances for the club, he signed a new two-year contract extension until 2012.
 Later in the month he signed for Conference Premier side Grays Athletic on a one-month loan.
 He returned to Dagenham in December having made six appearances in all competitions.

-The Daggers were promoted at the end of the campaign beating Rotherham United in the 2010 Football League Two play-off Final, however, he failed to make any more appearances.
+The Daggers were promoted at the end of the campaign beating Rotherham United in the 2010 Football League Two play-off final, however, he failed to make any more appearances.
 In the 2010–11 season Bingham again failed to make an impact after suffering a medial ligament injury, only making six appearances as the Daggers were relegated in their maiden season in Football League One.

 He scored his first senior goal in Dagenham's 2–1 victory over Gillingham in December 2011, scoring an equalising volley.
 Bingham established himself at the club during the 2011–12 season making 32 appearances despite having a few injury setbacks.

 His thirty-yard strike in the 1–1 draw with Crawley Town in April 2012 was voted the club's goal of the season and also secured the club's place in League Two.
 He was rewarded in July 2012 with a new three-year contract.
 He started the 2012–13 season as a regular.
 In October, he was brought back into the starting line-up and scored upon his return in a 3–0 win over Wycombe Wanderers.

 In November 2013, he suffered a medial knee ligament injury in a 1–1 draw with AFC Wimbledon, similar to the injury he picked up on his left knee in 2010.
 He made his return in February against Rochdale after two months on the sidelines.